kareem-elgamal/vue-stractutre/filesystem/README.md

 ```bash
 npm install
 ```
 #### Permission Issues
 If you encounter permission errors, ensure your terminal has sufficient write permissions for the directories.

 #### Invalid Schema Format
 Make sure your `schema.js` file is correctly formatted.
 If there are syntax errors, the tool will fail.

+#### Existing Router, Router Guard, or i18n Files
+Before running the tool, ensure that the following files are deleted from the `src` directory:
+- **Main Router File**: The tool will automatically generate a new router file.
+- **Router Guard File**: The tool will create a new router guard configuration.
+- **i18n Files**: Any existing i18n files should be removed, as the tool will generate them based on the schema.
+---